 Jay Boggo

-1. Where were you born and where are you from ?
+Where were you born and where are you from?

 I was born in Joinville, in the state of Santa Catarina, and I grew up in southern Brazil among mountain ranges, forests, and the sea.
 These origins have deeply shaped my worldview and my work, combining tradition, nature, and memory.

-2. What is your first memory connected to the art world ?
+What is your first memory connected to the art world?

 My first memory is drawing as a child, inspired by stories of self-overcoming, feeling different from the other boys in a small town in the 1980s.
 I also remember the first times I touched the wood in my childhood home, feeling its texture as something alive.

-3. Have you always worked in the art/design field, and what led you to the design creation ?
+Have you always worked in the art/design field?

 I have always been connected to creation.
 I started in fashion and gradually expanded my universe into furniture design, sculpture and the visual arts.
 For me, art and design have always walked together.

-4. What led you to the design creation ?
+What led you to design creation?

 The need to transform memories and raw materials into something both functional and poetic.
 Design allows me to translate my Brazilian roots into works that converse with the world.

-5. How would you describe your creative process and it influences ?
+How would you describe your creative process and its influences?

 My process is intuitive and symbolic.
 I work largely from memories, Brazilian landscapes, spirituality, and the strength of living materials.
 My influences come from nature, poetry, philosophy, and Brazil’s cultural ancestry.
 There is an Eastern trace in all of my art that I cannot explain — I only feel it.

-6. Could you describe a typical day of your work ?
+Could you describe a typical day of your work?

 A typical day starts with drawing and writing, followed by time in the studio where I spend hours experimenting with materials, talking with artisans, and developing pieces.
 But it is never the same: each project requires its own immersion.

-7. Why did you choose the specific materials you work with ?
+Why did you choose the specific materials you work with?

 Fabrics have always been an essential raw material for me, natural fibers.
 But wood entered my life powerfully, absorbing my soul and heart.
 Especially Brazilian certified woods, reclaimed, or from sustainable management.
 The choice is both ethical and aesthetic: I carry with me a commitment to nature and to the beauty of imperfection.
-I now also include stone, marble and granite in my creations.
+I now also include stone, marble, and granite in my creations.

-8. What are the technical particularities of your creations ?
+What are the technical particularities of your creations?

 They are hybrid pieces between furniture and sculpture.
-They carry organic curves, demand complex manual techniques, and constant dialogue with artisans.
+They carry organic curves, demand complex manual techniques, and require constant dialogue with artisans.
 They are unique, often non-replicable, and bear the mark of time and memory in the material.

-9. What advices could you give to beginning artists who would like to create sculptural design works ?
+What advice could you give to beginning artists who would like to create sculptural design works?

 Be true to your own voice.
 Seek in your origins, personal experiences, and territory a singular path.
 And above all, do not be afraid to experiment.

-10. If your works had to belong to a design movement, in which one would you define it ?
+If your works had to belong to a design movement, how would you define it?

 Contemporary sculptural design, rooted deeply in Brazilian artisanal tradition.

-11. What designers and artists have influenced you ?
+What designers and artists have influenced you?

 Sérgio Rodrigues, Lina Bo Bardi, all of them managed to unite Brazilianness, technique, and poetry.

-12. What contemporary designers do you appreciate ?
+What contemporary designers do you appreciate?

 Those who challenge limits and bring art and design closer together, such as Wendell Castle and Nacho Carbonell.

-13. What contemporary artists (in any kind of art) have you been inspired by ?
+What contemporary artists, in any kind of art, have you been inspired by?

 Artists who deal with memory, nature, and spirituality, like Tunga, Ernesto Neto, and Joseph Beuys.

-14. If you had to summarize your creations in one word or sentence, what would it be ?
+If you had to summarize your creations in one word or sentence, what would it be?

 “Passage”, because each piece is a path between past and future, between nature and culture, between Brazil and the world.

-15. Is there anything you would like to add ?
+Is there anything you would like to add?

 My work is a way of transforming roots into movement, of telling Brazilian stories to the world, always with respect for the material and for time.